 You Get How Many Leads?!

 What’s the number you have in mind right now?
 Would it surprise you that some roofing professionals are ecstatic to earn ten sales a month?
 We’ve cheered on a Pittsburgh roofing company earning three to four large commercial jobs a month with a consistent stream of commercial leads.
 Their company may also work residential jobs for added revenue.

 Your market heavily influences your lead generation potential.

 Developing a Reliable Standard for Leads

 As much as we love to talk about our wildly successful clients, not everyone experiences the same level of success.
 If you judge your South Dakota residential firm by the standards of a Houston storm roofer, you’re always going to come up disappointed.
 But, on the other hand, you can earn outstanding lead numbers in the right city with the proper marketing!

 Let’s walk through how you can develop a reliable estimate of lead potential.

 Step #1: Estimate the Size of Your Market

 Step one is easy!
 How many people live in your service area?
 For this example, let’s say that your town holds 60,000 people.
 At an average of three people per residence, that’s a potential 20,000 roofs in your community.
 Now, if you have a smaller list of services – perhaps you focus on metal roofing – that number could be much smaller.

 Consider how many roofs in your market fall within your list of solutions.
 Then, keep that number in mind as you move on to the next couple of steps.

 Step #2: Consider the Lifespan of Local Roofs

 How often do people in your local market replace their roofs, barring an act of God?
 Not all your local homeowners and businesses replace their roofs at the same time.
-For simplicity, let’s take Nolen’s example and say that a tenth of local homeowners replaces their roof each year.
+For simplicity, let’s take Nolen’s example and say that a tenth of local homeowners replaces their roofs each year.
 Take the size of your market from step #1 and determine how many roofing projects are up for grabs every year.